Rhode Island Summer Programs and Camps for High School Students

 This page of the directory focuses on Rhode Island summer education programs.
 Summer programs in Rhode Island enable students to explore a variety of different subjects and topics.
 The summer programs allow students to engage in structured learning beyond the traditional school year.
 The pre-college programs in Rhode Island provide the opportunity for students to stay on campus and get a better understand of life on a college campus.
 There are a variety of educationally-oriented programs in Rhode Island for students.
 For more information on Rhode Island summer programs and camps, please view the postings on this page.

 Rhode Island Summer Music Intensive

-Scroll down to view more Rhode Island summer programs for high school and middle school students
+Scroll down to view more Rhode Island summer programs for high school students

 Rhode Island Summer Education Programs

 Brown Pre-College Summer Programs – Providence, Rhode Island

 Brown provides a variety of different pre-college options for students to engage in during the summer.
 The pre-college programs include different opportunities such as Summer at Brown which enables students to take college-level coursework, a Leadership Institute, a STEM Program for rising ninth and tenth graders, a Creative Entrepreneurship Program, and many more options.
 Students, who participate in pre-college, have a chance to delve deeper into subjects of interest, gain a better understanding of the academic expectation at a university, meet new friends, gain experience being on a college campus, and continue their learning beyond the school year.

 Participants: High school students (grade levels vary depending on the specific program).

 Johnson & Wales